 Cinema Department Showcase

-Department Chair Daniel Bernardi will present an overview of the department and the Cinema major, and will introduce Cinema’s thriving student groups, the Collective and Delta Kappa Alpha.
-Representatives from the two organizations will describe their group’s respective missions and activities, and screen selected student films.
+Department Chair Steven Kovacs and other cinema faculty will present an overview of the department, the Cinema major and will introduce Cinema’s thriving student groups, the Collective and Delta Kappa Alpha.
+Representatives from the two organizations will describe their group’s respective missions and activities and screen selected student films.